AlbanPerli/Noema-Declarative-AI/README.md

 #COMMENT_TO_ANALYSE : f'{comment}'

-#ANALYSIS : f'Analysing the comment as a {specialist}' (Response format: a sentence)
+#ANALYSIS : f'Analysing the comment as a {specialist}' (Response format: one sentence.
+Stop after the final punctuation)

 #SYNTHESIS : Providing a synthesis of the analysis.
-(Response format: a paragraph)
+(Response format: one concise paragraph.
+Do not repeat phrases)

 [/INST]